mayouni/stzlib/libraries/stzlib/doc/narrations/stz-code-readability-writability-narration.md

 ---

-## Introduction: A New Paradigm in Programming
+## Introduction: Functions As Linguistic Expressions

 Softanza introduces a unique approach to programming by treating functions as *linguistic expressions*, offering developers unprecedented flexibility in how they **write** and **read** code.